 Often you hear, “I wish I had asked that question while Grandmother was still alive.”
 Sadly, this is often the case.
 Collecting your family’s stories can be a project that the entire family can enjoy together, and a way to connect younger generations to older ones.

 Here are some tips on collecting and preserving your family stories.
-A PDF downloadable list of oral history prompts can be found here.
+A downloadable list of oral history prompts can be found here.
 Check your downloads folder.

 You can sit down formally or spontaneously.
 Choose a comfortable spot that’s free of noises and interruptions.